binipringle/contracts/_texts/0-outline.md

 - Limiting freedom of action in future (e.g., renouncing the right to sue, entering into covenants)
 - Promise to a third party is included

-Sub-rule 2: Both parties must incur a legal detriment.

-[Analyze legal detriment from both sides!!!!!]
+Sub-rule 2: Both parties must incur a legal detriment.[Analyze legal detriment from both sides!!!!!]

 **Landmark case for legal detriment:** *Hamer v.
 Sidway*

 *Hamer v.
 Sidway* is no longer good law in part 2 because they use the benefit-detriment test (now we use the bargained-for test), but it is excellent law in part 1 (legal detriment).

 In *Hamer v.
 Sidway,* there was legal detriment to Nephew because he promised not to drink or smoke until he turned 21, which Nephew had a legal right to do. [facts make this a promise to forbear from sub-rule 1] In *Hamer v.
 Sidway,* there was legal detriment to Uncle because he promised to give Nephew $5,000 if he not drink or smoke until age 21, which Uncle had a legal right not to do.
 In this analysis, both parties are promisors and promisees.

+**U.S. v.
+Betty Jo Meadors**

 ### 2. Bargained-For